What Is Marijuana Wax and How Dangerous Is It?

 Several studies show teens who report marijuana use go on to try more serious drugs, giving weed the label as a gateway drug.
 The potency of wax makes it reasonable to assume any adverse effects associated with marijuana are heightened by smoking wax.

 Marijuana wax’s potency also means smoking it can cause severe hallucinogenic effects.
-Many people who smoke wax have lost consciousness, acted erratically, reported feeling paranoid, been hospitalized and even committed suicide.
+Many people who smoke wax have lost consciousness, acted erratically, reported feeling paranoid, been hospitalized, and even committed suicide.
+Emergency room reports include incidents of wax-induced psychosis, hyperthermia, tachycardia, hypertension, severe agitation, and neuro and cardio-toxicity.

 The process of making wax— and the inexperienced people sometimes doing it— means that unintended hazardous chemicals can also end up in the oil substance, potentially causing harm to users’ brains and respiratory systems.